homemix/motor_thrills/README.md

 * Bootstrap for front end presentation
 * Javascript (jquery) for front end data processing.
 * Nginx, Gunicorn and related server  requirements
+* celery for Task queue management and thread management.
+* Rabbit MQ server as the Task Management Broker
 * Any other related technologies as deemed right for use.